 “What is the biggest edge of this strategy?”

 “What is its weakest point?”

 “Do you like the strategy?”

+We hope you find that this simple yet profitable strategy can be a very profitable forex strategy.
 Let us know down below!
 Last but not least, make sure that the strategy rules match your own trading psychology to increase the chances that the rules are implemented effectively.

 Thank you for taking the time to read our posts, and also for sharing this article with your acquaintances.